 UN Says Iran in Compliance of Landmark Nuclear Deal

-VIENNA (AP) — The U.N. nuclear agency says that Iran has taken its heavy water producing plant offline for maintenance, a move that keeps it from violating a landmark nuclear agreement by keeping the amount of the reactor coolant under the limits proscribed by the deal.
+VIENNA (AP) — The United Nations nuclear agency says that Iran has taken its heavy water producing plant offline for maintenance, a move that keeps it from violating a landmark nuclear agreement by keeping the amount of the reactor coolant under the limits proscribed by the deal.

 A confidential report by the International Atomic Energy Agency seen by The Associated Press said Friday that a May 27 inspection showed “the plant … shut down” for maintenance.
 It says Tehran’s heavy water stockpile then was 128.2 metric tons, just under the limit of 130 metric tons (over 143 tons.)